l-io-n/AI-Resources/Research and Testing/Misc Notes.md

 <br />

 **regarding implementing sub-locations in your WIs via EWI regex** <br />
-I'm late to the whole regex party, but thanks to a bit of help from a friend I just started messing around with it.
-Can steamline your WIs a bit with things like sub-locations.
+You can steamline your WIs a bit with things like sub-locations.
 ```
 (exit|leave).*?guild hall#[l=2p=2]
 ```